Custodian IRA vs Checkbook IRA

 The LLC has a legal existence separate from its members.
 Like a corporation, it provides members with limited liability for the actions and debts of the company.
 And, it allows members to actively participate in management and have control.

 We strongly believe in the asset protection afforded to the IRA account through the use of an IRA LLC.
-This is especially true when the structure has been designed by an attorney who specializes in ERISA law.
 Should the LLC be sued, any liability is limited to the assets held within the company.
 The IRA account holder, and any other assets he may be holding outside the LLC, are completely protected.